Mentalab-hub/explorematlab/api/README.md

 * The code "api_no_viz.m" gives you access to raw data.
 You need to specify the device name in the code: `device_name = "Explore_####";` which `####` is the last 4 MAC address of your Explore device.
 * For EEG signal visualization in Simulink open and run "eeg4_demo.slx" or "eeg8_demo.slx" for 4 and 8 channel devices respectively.
 Before running, enter the device name in Matlab editor by `device_name = "Explore_####";`
 * For orientation data visualization in Simulink open and run "orn_demo.slx".
 Before running the scenario, enter the device name in Matlab editor by `device_name = "Explore_####";`

-NOTE!
-If your firmware version is above 2.1.0 use [this](https://github.com/Mentalab-hub/explorematlab/blob/master/lsl-acquisition/example.slx) parser, otherwise use [this one](https://github.com/Mentalab-hub/explorematlab/blob/master/api/parser/parsePacket.m)